Comparative Study of Differentially Private Data Synthesis Methods: Concepts

 One criticism of the pure $\epsilon$-DP in Section \ref{sec:dp} is the potentially large amount of noise being added to query results to achieve a high level of privacy guarantee.
 This concern has motivated work on relaxing the pure $\epsilon$-DP.
-We provide a brief overview on three relaxed forms: approximate differential privacy (aDP), probabilistic differential privacy (pDP), and concentrated differential privacy (cDP).
+We briefly overview three relaxations: approximate differential privacy (aDP), probabilistic differential privacy (pDP), and concentrated differential privacy (cDP).

 \begin{defn} \textbf{Approximate Differential Privacy} \citep{dwork2006our}: A sanitization algorithm $\R$ gives $(\epsilon, \delta)$-aDP if for all data sets $(\x,\x')$ that are $d(\x,\x')\!=\!1$,

 \end{defn} where $\delta>0$ is typically chosen based on the sample size of the data set $n$ that satisfies $\delta(n)/n^r\rightarrow0$ for all $r>0$.
 The pure $\epsilon$-DP is a special case of aDP when $\delta=0$.